lokesh-go/youtube-data-golang/README.md

   - It runs background job to fetching latest videos data from Youtube and pushes into database in every X configured time.
   - Youtube searches response return in sorted reverse chronological order of their publishing date-time.
   - It has exposes APIs to get Youtube data from database in a paginated response sorted in descending order of published datetime.
-  - A search API to search the stored videos using their title and description.
+  - A search API to search the stored videos using their title. (containing partial match)

 ### Dependencies to run this project
   - Need `API_KEY`.
 Go to [google-cloud-platform](https://developers.google.com) and get the API key from existing project or creating new project with Youtube data V3 API permission.